 The month of May

 Russia's attacks on civilians have taken a grim turn for the worse, with significantly more drone and missile strikes, reportedly, over the last 2 months.
-Last Saturday night Russia used its powerful hypersonic Oreshnik ballistic missile for a third time in Ukraine as part of a massive attack on the capital, Kyiv, and the surrounding region, which killed four people and injured about 100.
+Last Saturday night Russia used its nuclear-capable Oreshnik missile for a third time in Ukraine, as part of a massive attack on the capital, Kyiv, and the surrounding region, which killed four people and injured about 100.
 Kaja Kallas, the EU’s foreign policy chief, said: “Russia hit a dead end on the battlefield, so it terrorises Ukraine with deliberate strikes on city centres.
 These are abhorrent acts of terror meant to kill as many civilians as possible.”
 She described the use of the Oreshnik as a “political scare tactic and reckless nuclear brinkmanship” https://www.theguardian.com/world/2026/may/24/russia-hits-kyiv-ukraine-hypersonic-ballistic-missile#img-2

-In Kharkiv region 13 people died and 34 were injured during the week of May 18-24.
+In Kharkiv region, 13 people died and 34 were injured during the week of May 18-24.
 A driver died on the ring road of Kharkiv on May 21, as a result of a first person view (FPV) drone hit.

-But in the midst of continued sirens and, frequently, drones flying overhead and explosions, Kharkiv continues its spring - summer beautification process.
+But, in the midst of continued sirens and, frequently, drones flying overhead and explosions, Kharkiv continues its spring - summer beautification process.
 Kharkiv's city workers plant out seasonal flowerbeds with great care and detail wherever there is an opportunity - here, beside an area that was heavily bombed at the beginning of Russia's full-scale invasion.

 Hell's Kitchen